Just about all vegans should regularly take a vitamin B12 supplement, since we can’t get it from our diets (other than fortified foods).

 This case illustrates an eruption resembling acne rosacea that was temporally associated with daily ingestion of high-dose B vitamin supplement.
 The eruption failed to respond to the usual treatment regimens for rosacea, but promptly improved when use of the vitamin supplement was discontinued.

-In plain English, that translates to: high-dose vitamin B12 supplements cause acne outbreaks.
+In plain English, that translates to: high-dose vitamin B12 supplements can cause acne outbreaks.
 It makes sense that it may trigger other conditions in vegans like eczema.

 But when the subjects stopped taking the supplement for a brief period, it went away.